/governance · Long-form

 This page explains the full system behind schollmayer.info.
 It also serves as the template for every other active project.

 When you start with Claude Code, you hit two problems fast.
 First: the machine produces more output than a human can read.
-Second: without process, that output becomes unmaintainable after three sprints.
+Second: without a process in place, that output becomes unmaintainable within weeks.
 Both problems are solved by governance — but only if it's not understood as bureaucracy.

 The setup here is simple.
-Three layers of rules, seven phases per sprint, 16 thematic personas, a nightly audit.
+Every initiative runs in three acts — plan, build, sign-off — with exactly two customer decisions.
+Plus 5 rule files, 17 thematic personas, and a mandatory review before every push.
 Sounds like overhead — but it's the opposite.
 It's a tool that lets one person ship faster than a team of five.
+And it's the result of radical pruning: a single release deleted 71,964 lines.

 /04 · The system behind it

 Claude Code without process is a demo.
 With process, it's a tool that lets one person ship more than a team of five.
-Click a pillar — you'll see three paragraphs, a real example, and the code snippet behind it.
+Every initiative runs in three acts — and the customer decides exactly twice.

 • 01